Treat and Relieve Corns and Calluses

 2. Dry thoroughly.

-3. Please note: It is important to mask the area surrounding the corn to protect the healthy skin, either by covering the area with a piece of adhesive plaster in which a hole the size of the corn has been cut or use a suitably sized adhesive corn ring.
-Alternately protect the healthy skin around the corn with a layer of Vaseline.
+3. Please note: It is important to mask the area surrounding the corn to protect the healthy skin.
+Do this either by covering the area with a piece of adhesive plaster in which a hole the size of the corn has been cut or use a suitably sized adhesive corn ring.
+You can also protect the healthy skin around the corn with a layer of Vaseline.
 The corn will then be exposed in the open hole in the centre of the plaster or Vaseline.

 4. Apply the ointment so that it covers the exposed corn.